 The Tale of Benjamin Bunny, The Tale of Mr. Tod, The Tale of Peter Rabbit and The Tale of the Flopsie Bunnies are lovely stories to read with your children during this time.
 Borrow them from your local library or purchase these classics for your own library at home – they are sure to become family favourites!

-The Mykidstime Team have chosen 6 of the best Easter Movies for Kids that you can sit down together and watch this Easter.
+There are lots of great Easter Movies that you can sit down together and watch this Easter.
 Which one is your favourite?

 #15.
 Tell Some Easter Jokes